-Alaska anticipates the following statewide tobacco enforcement activities for FFY15:
+Alaska anticipates the following statewide tobacco enforcement activities for FFY16:

 - Work with our partners in the Alaska Court System and the Alaska Department of Commerce, Community and Economic Development (DCCED), to process suspensions for vendors convicted of selling tobacco to youths in a timelier manner.
 Suspensions of tobacco endorsements block vendors from selling tobacco to the public for specified periods of time.
 Suspensions of tobacco endorsements have been slow due to high personnel turnover. - Continue efforts to educate vendors and communities about laws related to the sale of tobacco products to underage youth. - Updating new vendor education materials and exploring positive rewards for vendors that do not sell tobacco to youths during investigations (example: mailing thank-you letters to vendors or publishing in local papers the names of vendors who do not sell tobacco to youths).
-Additional funds have been provided by the Alaska legislature to update and revise our current vendor education materials. - Mail letters to all tobacco vendors at least once yearly to remind them of tobacco access laws and to inform them that investigators may visit their premises to conduct undercover tobacco investigations; - Work in closer partnership with DBH community grantees and Division of Public Health Tobacco Prevention grantees to assist in educating the local community about the importance of retailer enforcement of tobacco access and sell laws.
+Additional funds have been provided by the Alaska legislature to update and revise our current vendor education materials. - Introduce a Statewide Vendor Certification program.
+Upon completion of an on-site visit by State Investigators, tobacco retailer meeting the specified criteria, receive a certification as a responsible tobacco retailer. - Mail letters to all tobacco vendors at least once yearly to remind them of tobacco access laws and to inform them that investigators may visit their premises to conduct under-cover tobacco investigations; - Work in closer partnership with DBH community grantees and Division of Public Health

+Tobacco Prevention grantees to assist in educating the local community about the importance of retailer enforcement of tobacco access and sell laws.